 - Understand exactly how governments will treat unemployment and reimburse for lost wages

 - See whether we can extend lines of credit

 - Make new projections about revenue recognition and look at our burn rates for cash

 - Look for interest-free loans right away (with the Fed dropping the interest rate to zero, loans should be very low interest and could be extended without penalty)

 The bond and equity market is watching one critical indicator to drive behavior: the timeline for when we expect the number of new U.S. cases to flatten.
 If we can achieve that “flattening” sooner than China or Europe through testing and following guidelines, it will dramatically decrease the length of recovery time.

 4. Force Majeure

-“Force majeure” is a contract clause or provision that excuses a party from not performing its contractual obligations if it becomes impossible or impractical due to an event or impact the parties couldn’t have anticipated or controlled.
+“Force majeure” is a contract clause or provision that excuses a party from performing its contractual obligations if it becomes impossible or impractical due to an event or impact the parties couldn’t have anticipated or controlled.

 Verify suspension of liquidated damages based on force majeure.
 To preserve what revenue streams we can, study this concept and use it as hotels and many other industries do.

 Report on small wins as you present what’s happening.
 Don’t sugarcoat, but balance one negative with several positives over the next several days and weeks.
 Celebrate small wins as they happen.
 If you have a negative message to share, mention it first – and then note what’s being done to address it.